 - Queen Elizabeth Grammar School Penrith

 - Trafford CEM Consortium (currently 4 schools going to 5 this year)

 As candidates registered to sit the test for Redbridge grammar schools will sit a different test from those schools listed above, the test scores will not be comparable so results will not be shared with these schools.

 The test is still CEM.
 Redbridge Council has stated the following:

 “We are participating in a different CEM test ‘group’ for the 11+ selection test from this year.”
 They have stated they will confirm the schools as soon as they can.

 Redbridge 11 Plus Past Papers

-The exam is a CEM MCQ paper that covers Verbal reasoning, non-verbal reasoning, maths and English.
+The exam is a CEM MCQ paper that covers verbal reasoning, non-verbal reasoning, maths and English.
 Redbridge does not provide past papers.
 Rather there is a familiarisation paper that they have on their Eleven Plus page.
-Please note: at the time of writing Redbridge has not uploaded the familiarisation paper for 2022 entry.
+Please note: at the time of writing Redbridge has not uploaded the familiarisation paper for the 2022 entry.

 For further information, please contact: